mg86837242/screenrate-client/README.md

 npm install
 ```

-Install MongoDB Compass, and import collections from the JSON file located in the `screenrate-server\data` directory
+Install MongoDB Compass, create a new collection called `movies` and import dataset from the JSON file located in the `screenrate-server\data` directory

-Make sure Java and Maven is installed
+Make sure Java and Maven are installed

 ```bash
 mvn --version